brain-image-library/bil_site/README.md

 # Brain Image Library - Django Site

-## Instructions
+## Installation and Setup

-To run the website locally, do the following:
+To set up the website locally for the first time, do the following:

     python3 -m venv bil_site_venv
     source bil_site_venv/bin/activate